quasarframework/quasar/extras/README.md

 ## Contents

+Please make sure you have latest `@quasar/extras` npm package version installed into your project folder in order for you to benefit from everything below.

 | Package | quasar.conf.js extras name | Version | Description | Notes |
 | --- | --- | --- | --- | --- |
 | Roboto Font | `roboto-font` | CDN v19 | Recommended font along Material theme | |